Experience plays a key role in the half-marathon race

 She described the course at Mocanaqua as “one of the most challenging of the XTERRA Pocono Series,” because of the steep climbs in the first half of the race.

 “Those hills are extremely steep, making it difficult to walk up, let alone trying to run up them,” she said.
 “Due to the excessive amount of rain we had a few days prior to the race, the course was very muddy and had many deep puddles.”

 Shokey’s victory came just seven days after she placed second in another half-marathon trail race – the XTERRA Richmond Trail Run in Richmond, Virginia.

 “Occasionally I will run back-to-back races in one weekend so running two half-marathons on back-to-back weekends wasn’t all that bad,” said Shokey, who resides in Jim Thorpe, Pennsylvania.
 “I didn’t push as hard for the Richmond half because I had the stomach bug, and I knew I had Mocanaqua the following week.
 I wanted to be prepared for that race.”

-All races in the XTERRA Texas Trail Run Series are open to runners of all ages and skill levels.
-To register for a race or learn more about it, please visit www.xterratrailrun.com orwww.terrafirmaracing.com.
+The finale of the 2013 XTERRA Pocono Trail Run Series will be the XTERRA Gouldsboro Trail Run on June 29 at Gouldsboro, Pennsylvania.
+The 13-kilometer race is open to runners of all ages and skill levels, from all states.
+To register for the race or learn more about the series, please visit www.wilkesbarreracing.com.